Microsoft 365 Single Sign-On Setup Guide

 Step 1) Configure an Identity Provider

-4. Navigate to Single Sign-On > Configure New Identity Provider > Configure SSO with Office 365
+1. From the Dashboard select Identity Providers > Configure New Identity Provider > Configure SSO with Microsoft 365

 Step 2) Test Sign In

-1. Open a different browser or private browsing session and navigate to your Smart URL (e.g. https://app.protectedtrust.com/sso/YOUR-SMART-URL)
+1. Open a different browser or private browsing session and navigate to (e.g. https://app.protectedtrust.com/)

 Step 3) Enable for the Entire Organization